gurgunday/gmatch/README.md

 });
 ```

-In this example, the `Match` instance searches for the pattern 'example' in the content of the file.
-Every time a match is found, it logs the position of the match.

-## Advanced Usage

 You can also use the `Match` class with other types of streams or manually write chunks to it:

 ```js